Tunji17/actvt-docs/docs/remote-server/troubleshooting.md

 # Stop services using port 80 during certificate generation
-sudo systemctl stop apache2 nginx pkill -f vector  # Temporarily stop vector if it's using port 80
+sudo systemctl stop apache2 nginx
+# Note: Vector should not be using port 80, it uses port 4096
 ```

 **"Port 80 already in use"**